Ed-Cheng/MA_trading-strategy/README.md

 The baseline we are comparing here is the DCA strategy, which is the simplest strategy an investor can do (invest a sum of money over a fixed period of time, usually after they receive their pay each month).

 ## Developing trading strategy:
 Trades according to the moving average.
-Prevents losses during the bear market, but also misses the explosive growth of the bull market.
+Reduces losses during the bear market, but also misses the explosive growth of the bull market.
 <p float="left">
   <img src="Line chart results/phase1_1yr.png" width="45%" />
   <img src="Line chart results/phase1_2yr.png" width="45%" />